Parallel Compilation

 On the other hand, we still need to figure out what other invariants during compilation might not hold in parallel compilation.

-It holds worker-locals values for each thread in a thread pool.
+holds worker-locals values for each thread in a thread pool.
 You can only

-access the worker local value through the Deref impl on the thread pool it
+access the worker local value through the Deref

 was constructed on.
-It will panic otherwise.
+It panics otherwise.

 is used to implement the Arena